What is the GDPR?

 Do we ensure that our third party providers are or will be compliant in time?

 Yes.
-We’re currently reviewing all of our third party providers’ policies regarding GDPR, notably including:
+We’re have been reviewing all of our third party providers’ policies regarding GDPR, notably including:

 What is a Personal Data Breach?